All Episodes

 It has been a whirlwind of like five years.

-And they think, oh, this is gonna be great.
+And they think, oh, this is going to be great.

-You're gonna have you hide in Biden controlled by every radical leftist, and every radical wish list item will become the country's nightmare.
+You're going to have Hiden Biden, controlled by every radical leftist, and every radical wish list item will become the country's nightmare.

-And then the media will say, Well, we're not gonna follow Donald Trump.
+And then the media will say, well, we're not going to follow Donald Trump.

-And then they're gonna realize that the guy hiding in the basement, which they already know isn't all there.
+And then they're going to realize that the guy hiding in the basement, which they already know, isn't all there.

 When it becomes transparent, then you can start asking yourself, didn't they see it too?